play-with-docker/play-with-docker.github.io/_posts/2017-01-25-docker-volumes.markdown

 Note: HOST_PATH and CONTAINER_PATH can be a folder or file.
 HOST_PATH must exist before running this command.

 Several cases to consider:
-- the CONTAINER_PATH does not exist within the container
+- the HOST_PATH does not exist within the container
 - the CONTAINER_PATH exists within the container

 ### 1st case